How Malicious Websites Infect You in Unexpected Ways

 Ads are everywhere these days, and there’s little chance of them stopping to multiply.

-Ad networks are responsible with feeding these to user’s computers, and the big ad campaigns can reach millions of users.
+Ad networks are responsible for feeding these to user’s computers, and the big ad campaigns can reach millions of users.

 This presents a convenient target for malicious hackers, who can hijack one of these ads, and then have the ad network spread it far and wide, infecting unsuspecting users that click on these.